mit212/lab5_2024/README.md

 ### 2.4 IMU

-*Important Info for Section 1: We only have 5 BNO085 IMUs available.
-If there are no more BNO085s in the bin by the time you reach this section, please borrow one from another pair.*

 #### 2.4.1 Wiring

 Wire the IMU onto your breadboard.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#spi-wiring-3072345) as an example.
 We will use the SPI protocol. `SPI MISO` is equivalent to `SPI MI` and `SPI MOSI` is equivalent to `SPI MO`.